munificent/craftinginterpreters/book/calls-and-functions.md

 ^code enclosing-field (1 before, 1 after)

-When initializing a new compiler, we capture the current one in that pointer:
+When initializing a new Compiler, we capture the about-to-no-longer-be-current one in that pointer:

 ^code store-enclosing (1 before, 1 after)

-Then when a compiler finishes, it pops itself off the stack by restoring the previous compiler as the current one:
+Then when a Compiler finishes, it pops itself off the stack by restoring the previous compiler as the current one:

 ^code restore-enclosing (4 before, 1 after)